salt-community/talent-app-v2/README.md

+# Talent App v2

+The app helps us match the right talent with different client opportunities.

-# Setting Up the Project
+## Setting Up the Project

 ```sh
 # Copy environment variables to .env